Skip to main content

 Title Description Class

-Mann Act The Mann Act was a federal law that focused on the interstate sex trafficking, specifically of white women.
+Mann Act (1910) The Mann Act was a federal law that focused on interstate sex trafficking, specifically of white women.
 The act was responsible for the targeting of inter-racial couples by law enforcement.

 Native American Citizenship and Competency During the Allotment and Assimilationist Era This teaching module explores how citizenship featured in Native American policy during the Allotment and Assimilation Era.
 It highlights the first formal naturalization process for individuals on a national scale.
 Focusing on competency commissions from 1915 to 1920, this unit guides students in analyzing how legal assessments of "competency" in the context of citizenship were shaped by race, gender, and settler values.
 Using primary documents— including applications, inspection reports, and naturalization rituals—this module examines how federal policies enforced whiteness and domestic norms as criteria for inclusion.
 The module also encourages discussion about the dual role of citizenship as both a tool of assimilation and a potential resource for Native resistance and legal agency.